How is Virtual Studio different from the open source JackTrip project?

 Even more important than bandwidth is the latency of your Internet connection.
 Unfortunately, very few Internet providers advertise or even talk about latency.
 Beware that latency and bandwidth are two different measurements, which frequently do not correspond with one another.
 Many very high bandwidth "gigabit" speed home Internet connections have relatively poor latency.

-Can I use other JackTrip clients with Virtual Studio?
+Can I use other JackTrip and Jamulus clients with Virtual Studio?

 Absolutely!
-You will be able to use Virtual Studio managed devices with JackTrip hub servers that you host externally.
-You will also be able to use JackTrip command line and GUI clients with Virtual Studio managed hub servers.
+You will be able to use Virtual Studio managed devices with JackTrip or Jamulus hub servers that you host externally.
+You will also be able to use JackTrip and Jamulus command line and GUI clients with Virtual Studio managed hub servers.

 Where can I get more information about Virtual Studio?